NTDV/stdix/README.md

 ## Quick start
 1. Download the latest stable release: [github.com/NTDV/stdix/releases](https://github.com/NTDV/stdix/releases)
-2. Copy files from archive to your working folder
+2. Copy files from archive `stdix.zip` to your working folder
 3. Include header files in your code.
 For example, `#inclide "stdix.h"`
 4. Compile your program with passing all `*.c` and `*.h` files to compiler.
     * You also should add math.h implemetation in compilation pipeline.
 For example, in GCC use `-lm` parameter.